HenryXi/use-wheel/apache-zookeeper/etc/java zookeeper example.md

     }
     ```

-The one of the advantages of using zookeeper is **change configurations dynamically and read them without restart server**
+The one of the most important advantages of using zookeeper is **change configurations dynamically and read them without restart server**